rjwats/esp8266-react/README.md

 #### Serialization

-When transmitting settings over HTTP, WebSockets or MQTT they must to be marshalled into a serialzable form.
-The framework uses ArduinoJson for serialization and provides the abstract classes [SettingsSerializer.h](lib/framework/SettingsSerializer.h) and [SettingsDeserializer.h](lib/framework/SettingsDeserializer.h) to facilitate the seriliaztion of settings:
+When transmitting settings over HTTP, WebSockets, or MQTT they must to be marshalled into a serializable form.
+The framework uses ArduinoJson for serialization and provides the abstract classes [SettingsSerializer.h](lib/framework/SettingsSerializer.h) and [SettingsDeserializer.h](lib/framework/SettingsDeserializer.h) to facilitate the serialization of settings:

 ```cpp
 class LightSettingsSerializer : public SettingsSerializer<LightSettings> {